Advocacy

 In order to transform the teaching profession and elevate it to new heights, we must collectively recognize the immense impact educators have on society and invest in comprehensive reforms that honor their dedication, expertise, and vital role in shaping the future.
 As such, NCACTE has the following requests:

-Require a bachelor’s degree and rigorous preparation through a state-approved and/or accredited Educator Preparation Program for entry into the profession for all initially prepared teachers.
+Require teacher preparation through a state-approved and/or accredited Educator Preparation Program (EPP) for entry into the profession for all initially licensed teachers.

-2. Eliminate Praxis Core as an admission requirement in favor of focusing on the outcomes of rigorous preparation.
+2. Endorse recommendation to remove Praxis Core as an admission requirement in favor of focusing on the outcomes of rigorous preparation.

 Support innovative programs to expand access to high-quality educator preparation programs.